pie-dao/docs/papers/piedao.md

 function joinPool(uint256 _amount) external virtual override ready noReentry
 ```

 `joinswapExternAmountIn` allows a deposit where only one of the underlying quantities of assets is provided.
-Depositing a single asset is equivalent to depositing all pool assets proportionally by swapping the provided assets, which included slippage.
+Depositing a single asset is equivalent to depositing all pool assets proportionally by swapping the provided assets, which includes slippage.

 ### Redeeming Pies

-Redeeming assets in the Pie is equivalent to burn Pie tokens in the non-custodial smart-contract.
+Redeeming assets in the Pie is equivalent to burning Pie tokens in the non-custodial smart-contract.

 `exitPool` allows Pie holders to burn Pie tokens and receive the underlying quantities of assets according to weights.